You may also like

 In the second picture above there are $4$'s at the left of the red dice and on the right of the green dice and there are $3$'s on the left of the green dice and the right of the white dice.
 The numbers on the seven faces that can be seen are then added and make $23$.

-Your challenge is to arrange dice (using at least $2$ and up to as many as you like) in a line from the corner, so as the faces you can see add up to $18$ (instead of the $21$ and $23$ above), in as many ways as possible.
+Now for a challenge - arrange dice (using at least $2$ and up to as many as you like) in a line in the corner, so that the faces you can see add up to $18$ in as many ways as possible.

 Each line of dice must be along or up a wall (or two walls).
 A line going up is counted the same as a line going along.
 Remember the dice must touch face to face and have the same numbers touching.
-The lines of dice must be of a single thickness, so this one below is not allowed;
+The dice must be all in one line, so this arrangement below is not allowed;